tcheufa/matrixable/README.md

 # matrixable
-A crate providing utilities for matrix manipulation.
+This crate provides utilities for matrix manipulation.

 ## Example
 ```rust